-In fact, 80% of cyber security attacks involve a weak or compromised password, so it’s very important to make sure that your password policies follow the recommended industry guidelines.
+In fact, 80% of cyber security attacks involve a weak or compromised password.
+To keep your business protected, it’s crucial to make sure your password policies follow the recommended industry guidelines.

-The National Institute of Standards and Technology (NIST) has altered its new guidelines and now recommends not requiring password changes for your employees unless you have reason to suspect a breach.
+Historically, we’ve been told that having employees change their passwords on a regular basis was a best practice for password and access management.
+However, the National Institute of Standards and Technology (NIST) updated its guidelines to recommend not requiring password changes for your employees unless you have reason to suspect a breach.

 So why this shift in recommendations?
 It turns out there are many good reasons to not require password changes.

 First, requiring frequent password changes encourages employees to create weaker passwords.
-They won’t ever have the time to memorize them properly and will often create something simple—like the dreaded qwerty, 12345, and password—that they can then make small changes to with each new password change cycle.
+They won’t ever have the time to memorize them properly and will often create something simple—like the dreaded ‘qwerty’, ‘12345’, or ‘password’—that they can then make small changes to with each new password change cycle.

 Removing this requirement allows users to create stronger passwords that will be with them for the length of their employment.
 The NIST recommends allowing up to 64 characters with no character requirements to encourage the use of passphrases, which are now recommended as one of the most secure forms of password protection.